NorthernL1ghts/AlyCompilerOld/README.md

 I don't really have a plan, I just want to make a compiler; it sounds fun.
 There is an example of some code that should be valid and able to be compile in [`example`](example) file.

-I have decided to call the Language `Aly` short for `Analytic Lexical Yield`, this is because I've decided to dedicate this language to my partner Alyssa.
+I have decided to call the Language `Aly` short for `Analytic Lexical Yield`.
+This is because I've decided to dedicate this language to my partner Alyssa.

 ## Usage